JocysCom/UMQF/MORA/analysis/bible/entities/jesus-actions.md

 ### 1 Malchus - restoration of ear

+Context: Jesus healed the ear of Malchus, the high priest's servant, after it was cut off by Peter.

 - ΔOS(Malchus) = +0.05 (Restoration of body part, prevention of pain/disfigurement)
 - VSA(Malchus) = 0.58
 - Tc = 0.40 (Remaining lifespan)